-To get there, we had to travel the Lake Ponchartrain Causeway – the world’s longest bridge measuring 24 miles long.
+To get there, many will cross the Lake Ponchartrain Causeway – the world’s longest bridge measuring 24 miles long.
 A small toll is collected on the North Shore (Mandeville) side of the bridge.

 The first was a wooden structure that was destroyed in the Great New Orleans Fire in 1788 (856 out of 1,100 structures were destroyed in the event).
 The second church was going to be enlarged to accommodate a growing congregation.
 During the expansion, it was determined that rather than leaving the lateral walls and a lower portion, everything would have to be demolished.
-The third is what we see today.
+The third version of St. Louis Cathedral is what we see today.

-There are several voodoo shops in the city.
-I went into Marie Laveau’s House of Voodoo on Bourbon Street.
+There are several voodoo shops in the city, among them Marie Laveau’s House of Voodoo on Bourbon Street.
 The shop contains religious artifacts and souvenirs from around the world.
-I would have loved to have taken some photos and share them with you, but out of respect, I put my camera down while in the store.
+(I would have loved to have taken some photos and shared them with you, but out of respect, I put my camera down while in the store.)

 Speaking of cameras – did you know that over 200 films have been shot in New Orleans?
 In 2013, more films were produced in Louisiana than in California.
 The street scene below reminds me of old New York.